onap/oom/docs/oom_user_guide.rst

   > sudo mv ./kubectl /usr/local/bin/kubectl
   > mkdir ~/.kube

-Paste kubectl config from Rancher (see the :ref:`cloud-setup-guide-label` for alternative Kubenetes environment setups) into the `~/.kube/config` file.
+Paste kubectl config from Rancher (see the :ref:`cloud-setup-guide-label` for alternative Kubernetes environment setups) into the `~/.kube/config` file.

 Verify that the Kubernetes config is correct::